Level-2 MATLAB® S-functions allow you to create blocks with many of the features and capabilities of Simulink® built-in blocks, including:

 Level-2 MATLAB and MEX S-functions each have advantages.
 The advantage of Level-2 MATLAB S-functions is speed of development.
 Developing Level-2 MATLAB S-functions avoids the time consuming compile-link-execute cycle required when developing in a compiled language.
 Level-2 MATLAB S-functions also have easier access to MATLAB toolbox functions and can utilize the MATLAB Editor/Debugger.

 MEX S-functions are more appropriate for integrating legacy code into a Simulink model.
-For more complicated systems, MEX S-functions may simulate faster than MATLAB S-functions because the Level-2 MATLAB S-function calls the MATLAB interpreter for every callback method.
+For more complicated systems, MEX S-functions may simulate faster than MATLAB S-functions because the Level-2 MATLAB S-function calls the MATLAB execution engine for every callback method.

 See Available S-Function Implementations for information on choosing the type of S-function best suited for your application.